spatialthoughts/qgis-tutorials/source/docs/3/automating_map_creation.rst

 Other skills you will learn
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- How to use the ``Inverted Polygons`` style renderer to fill areas outside of polygons.
+- Using ``Inverted Polygons`` style renderer to fill areas outside of polygons.
-- How to use an expression in the ``Rule Based`` style renderer to show only the current feature in Atlas.
+- Write an expression in the ``Rule Based`` style renderer to show only the current feature in Atlas.
-- Apply expressions to create dynamic labels in Print Layout.
+- Write an expression to create dynamic labels in Print Layout.
-- How to use ``Shapeburst fill`` style renderer to create a dual-tone polygon fill.
+- Using ``Shapeburst fill`` style renderer to create a dual-tone polygon fill.

 Get the data
 ------------